 This is a programming exercise in Rust to create a simple Twitter clone using the tide web framework, async-std, http-types, tailwindcss, serde and mongodb.
 Since this is a full stack web application, it will also require a deployment setup and I’ve chosen to use Digital Ocean and the Digital Ocean App Platform to deploy with Docker Containers.
-We will make use of doctl when interacting with Digital Ocean to generate a simple spec.yml
+We will make use of doctl when interacting with Digital Ocean to generate a simple spec.yml and make it so we can regularly update our project with continuous deployment through git.

 Dependencies

-To get started we are going to need the following dependencies (after initializing the project with cargo init
+To get started we are going to need the following dependencies (after initializing the project with cargo init).

 [package]